kalanUM/computer_seminar_presentations/topics/1_intro/PITCHME.md

 ### Navigating a pantry

-Let's look on our git clone shelf...
+Let's look on our git clone shelf,
+with assistance from Headwaiter Bash

 <----------------------------------------------------------------------------->
 <-----------------EXERCISE---------------------------------------------------->